Avi29071991/InstantAppDemo/README.md

 Instant Apps share a single code base with the installed apk counterparts and are also distributed via the Google Play Store through the Android Instant Apps section.

-This sample application is used to demonstarte the development and installation of instant app on device.
+This sample application is used to demonstrate the development and installation of instant app on device.

 ## Prerequisites